OPT Data Center Engineer Jobs

 Confirm your role qualifies as a specialty occupation

-H-1B sponsorship requires the position to require at least a bachelor's degree in a specific field.
+H-1B visa sponsorship requires the position to require at least a bachelor's degree in a specific field.
 Data center roles emphasizing network engineering, systems administration, or electrical engineering typically qualify.
 Purely hands-on technician roles without degree requirements may not.

 Ask about sponsorship before accepting an offer